jdj2261/Simple-Mujoco-Sim/README.md

 I recommend to install using conda or venv

-Demo is only available in Mujoco 2.0 version.
-It will be updated to version 2.1 soon.
+Demo is only available in mujoco version 2.0 or higher.

 - Install Mujoco

+  - for version 2.0
-  1. Download the MuJoCo version 2.0 binaries for [Linux](https://roboti.us/download/mujoco200_linux.zip) or [OSX](https://roboti.us/download/mujoco200_macos.zip).
+    - Download the MuJoCo version 2.0 binaries for [Linux](https://roboti.us/download/mujoco200_linux.zip) or [OSX](https://roboti.us/download/mujoco200_macos.zip).
-  2. Extract the downloaded `mujoco200` directory into `~/.mujoco/mujoco200`.
+    - Extract the downloaded `mujoco200` directory into `~/.mujoco/mujoco200`.
-  3. Copy License key `mjkey.txt` file to `~/.mujoco/mujoco200/bin/` and `~/.mujoco/`
+    - Copy License key `mjkey.txt` file to `~/.mujoco/mujoco200/bin/` and `~/.mujoco/`

+  - for version 2.1
+    - Download the MuJoCo version 2.1 binaries for [Linux](https://mujoco.org/download/mujoco210-linux-x86_64.tar.gz) or [OSX](https://mujoco.org/download/mujoco210-macos-x86_64.tar.gz).
+    - Extract the downloaded `mujoco210` directory into `~/.mujoco/mujoco210`.

 - Install Mujoco-py